rug pull mcp

 Don’t Trust Blindly.
 Monitor Aggressively.

 Rug pull attacks are a symptom of a larger truth: the MCP ecosystem is powerful but fundamentally open.
-That openness allows agents to have the capabilities and
+That openness allows agents to have the access and capabilities they need to add genuine value, but it also opens them up to manipulation.

 If you’re letting agents connect directly to external MCP servers without safeguards, you’re giving them too much trust and too little oversight.